mtconnect/cppagent/README.md

     AssetsStyle
     ErrorStyle

-###Example 1:###
+### Example 1: ###

 Here’s an example configuration file.
 The `#` character can be used to comment sections of the file.
 Everything on the line after the `#` is ignored.
-We will start with a extremely simple configuration file.
+We will start with an extremely simple configuration file.

     # A very simple file...
     Devices = VMC-3Axis.xml

 This is a one line configuration that specifies the XML file to load for the devices.
-Since all the values are defaulted, an empty configuration configuration file can be specified.
-This configuration file will load the `VMC-3Axis.xml` file and try to connect to an adapter located on the localhost at port 7878. `VMC-3Axis.xml` must only contain the definition for one device, if more devices exist, and error will be raised and the process will exit.
+Since all the values are defaulted, an empty configuration file can be specified.
+This configuration file will load the `VMC-3Axis.xml` file and try to connect to an adapter located on the localhost at port 7878. `VMC-3Axis.xml` must only contain the definition for one device; if more devices exist, an error will be raised and the process will exit.

-###Example 2:###
+### Example 2: ###

 Most configuration files will specify at least one adapter.
 The adapters are contained within a block.
 The Boost configuration file